Anube9/Yeast-Transcript-Half-Life-Calculation-and-Functional-Enrichment-Analysis/README.md

 # 3. Identification of High/Low Half-Life Transcripts:
 The average half-life for all transcripts is calculated.<br>
-Finally we aim to identify the transcripts with the top 10% highest and bottom 10% lowest average half-lives, potentially representing long-lived and short-lived transcripts, respectively.<br>
+Finally aims to identify the transcripts with the top 10% highest and bottom 10% lowest average half-lives, potentially representing long-lived and short-lived transcripts, respectively.<br>